Metro (2013 film): Plot

-In Moscow Metro, in the tunnel's station Park Kultury, built in 1935, is starting to fail.
-One tunnel night crawler, Sergeitch (Sergey Sosnowski), sees a leak in the tunnel where it runs under the Moscow River and informs the assistant station master (Michael Fateev), who mocks the old man for worrying about it, saying it's only groundwater.
+On the Metro, in the tunnels near the station at Park Kultury, built in 1935, is starting to structurally fail.
+One tunnel night crawler, Sergeitch (Sergey Sosnowski), sees water leaking into the tunnel where it runs underneath the Moscow River and informs the assistant station master (Michael Fateev), who mocks the old man for worrying about it, saying it is only groundwater.
 Meanwhile, Irina Garina (Svetlana Hodchenkova) is torn between her lover, businessman Vlad Konstantinov (Anatoly Bely), and her husband, surgeon Andrei Garin (Sergei Puskepalis).
 Konstantinov tries to persuade Irina to divorce Andrei.
 Arriving from a trip abroad, Irina spends the night with Konstantinov rather than going home.
 Andrei has to take their daughter Ksenya (Anfisa Wistinghausen) to school but by chance, they take the "Garden" metro station.
 Simultaneously, Konstantinov arrives, hurrying to work and forced to park his car because of traffic jams.
 Meanwhile, Sergeitch, drinking with casual acquaintance Galina (Elena Panova) next to the "Garden", recalls that the water leaking into the tunnel smelled of slime, which means that it cannot be groundwater.
 They are detained by the police for drinking alcohol in a public place but Galina manages to escape, and flees into the subway.
 In custody Sergeitch asks for a phone to tell the dispatcher everything, but the police turn a deaf ear to his pleas.

-In the tunnel the water breaches the ceiling.
-The driver of the train (Konstantin Ovseannicov) that by coincidence contains Garin, Konstantinov and Galina activates the emergency brake.
-The train derails and crashes into the water and rubble.
+In the tunnel, the water pours through the ceiling.
+The driver of the train (Konstantin Ovseannicov) that by coincidence contains Garin, Konstantinov and Galina, applies the emergency brake.
+The train then derails and crashes into the water and rubble.
 Some of the passengers are killed.
 Konstantinov, instead of going along the rails, climbs onto the roof of the car.
 Crawling along, he sees Garin, who is trying to find Ksjushu in a pile of bodies, and helps Garin.
-Garin is going to follow the others but Konstantinov stops him, pointing out that the contact rail is still electrified.
-The water rises, a short circuit occurs, and all who did not escape the flooded area of the tunnel die from shock.
+Garin is going to follow the others but Konstantinov stops him, pointing out that the conductor rail is still electrically live.
+The water level rises, a short circuit occurs, and all who did not escape the flooded area of the tunnel die from electrocution.
 Garin, Konstantinov and Galina, courier Michael (Stanislav Duzhkinov) and a couple, Denis (Alex Bardukov) and Alisa (Katerina Shpitsa), finally can seek to escape.
 All except Michael hurriedly make their way into a passage leading to a maintenance shaft.
-Michael, being very frightened, refuses to enter the passage and dies when the car rolls over.
+Michael, being very frightened, refuses to enter the passage and dies when the carriage rolls over.